-Over all our Hungarian hospital experience was pretty good.
+Over all our Hungarian hospital experience was good.
 Most staff seemed attentive, while others were sad, worked to death, and not as happy as they should be.
-Some nurses took the time to try to understand Angelina and her broken Hungarian, especially the younger new doctors on stage, while others stuck her like a Christmas pig, hard and fast and quickly moved on to their next patient.
+Some nurses took the time to try to understand Angelina and her broken Hungarian, especially the younger new doctors on residency, while others stuck her with the needles like a Christmas pig; hard and fast and quickly moved on to their next patient.

 The only shocking part of the whole thing was the lack of basic supplies.
 No soap or sanitizer in the kitchen to wash dishes with to kill bugs on utensils and plates, or hand soap in the bathrooms after going.
 Further there was no paper towel to wipe your hands with afterwards anyways, so water was left to drip all over the floor, then stepped in, and dragged all over the hospital.
 But the biggest shock was there was no toilet paper anywhere!
 Believe it, you must bring your own!
 WHAT??!!
 So you have 24 children on this ward, some with high contagious diseases; scarlet fever, mononucleosis, two quarantined children that we didn’t ever find out what they had, and parents walking around using the microwaves and fridges, and bathrooms and showers all together after touching their sick kids and nothing to help stop the spread of bacteria and viruses!
 In Canada this hospital would be shut down!